anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As BRSKI-PRM uses the Agent-Proximity Assertion (see {{agt_prx}}), the JSON RVR Data MUST also contain the following fields:

-* `assertion`: SHALL contain the value `agent-proximity` to indicate successful verification of agent-proximity by the registrar
+* `assertion`: SHALL contain the value `agent-proximity` to indicate successful verification of the Agent-Proximity Assertion (see {{agt_prx}}) by the registrar
 * `agent-sign-cert`: SHALL be a JSON array that contains the base64-encoded Registrar-Agent LDevID certificate as known by the registrar (see {{registrar_component}}) as the first item;
   subsequent items MUST contain the corresponding certificate chain for verification at the MASA;
-  the field is used for verification of the `agent-signed-data` field of the PVR for the Agent-Proximity Assertion (see {{agt_prx}})
+  the field is used for verification of the `agent-signed-data` field of the contained PVR

 Note that the `ietf-voucher-request` YANG module defines the leaf `agent-sign-cert` as binary;
 this specification refines it as a JSON array structure similar to the `x5c` Header Parameter defined in {{Section 4.1.6 of !RFC7515}}.